See the path through your legal process

 Why this design?

 Clear layout.
 Wide spacing.
 Still pages.
 You control the pace.
+Developed through structured consultation with accessibility advocates, neurodivergent people and legal practitioners.

 Grounded design